Amanux7/Crop-Yield-Predictor/README.md

-# Crop Yield Prediction System
+# Crop Yield Predictor

-This project is a crop yield prediction system that predicts the yield of a crop based on various factors such as country, year, rainfall, pesticides, and temperature.
+This project is a crop yield predictor that predicts the yield of a crop based on various factors such as country, year, rainfall, pesticides, and temperature.
 It provides a user-friendly interface built with Streamlit.

 ## Features